bell345/snakeserver/README.md

 #### `locations`
-A dictionary of path mappings to objects representing a single route the request can be matched to, in a similar way to [express](express.js).
+A dictionary of path mappings to objects representing a single route the request can be matched to in similar way to [express](express.js).
+Note: this object must have at least a single route on it otherwise nothing gets served.
+Use `"/"` to match all requests.

 #### `root (route level)`
 The only thing a route can do right now using this configuration is serve